-The aim of this policy and associated guidance is to provide a clear and transparent way for anyone involved in the parish of Haywards Heath The Ascension to raise genuine concerns regarding poor practice that impacts upon the safety or wellbeing of children or adults to whom Haywards Heath The Ascension ministers.
+The aim of this policy and associated guidance is to provide a clear and transparent way for anyone involved in the Ascension Church to raise genuine concerns regarding poor practice that impacts upon the safety or wellbeing of children or adults to whom the Ascension Church ministers.
 It also aims to ensure that any concerns are dealt with effectively and in a timely fashion.

 This policy and guidance provides a simple set of steps to deal with concerns, ensuring that people are not penalised for raising genuine concerns, even if those concerns appear to be unfounded.

-This policy and guidance applies to everyone involved in the parish of Haywards Heath The Ascension, including all workers who are involved on either a paid or voluntary basis.
-Like all parish safeguarding policies, this policy should be easily available for all – for instance at the back of church and on the church website.
-It should not be necessary for someone who wants to see this policy to ask a leader within the church to provide it.
+This policy and guidance applies to everyone involved in the Ascension Church, including all workers who are involved on either a paid or voluntary basis.

 Our Policy:

-Haywards Heath The Ascension recognises that safeguarding is everyone’s responsibility
+The Ascension Church recognises that safeguarding is everyone’s responsibility

-Haywards Heath The Ascension recognises that no other concern or responsibility, however genuine, outweighs the need to prioritise the welfare of children and adults at all times
+The Ascension Church recognises that no other concern or responsibility, however genuine, outweighs the need to prioritise the welfare of children and adults at all times

-Haywards Heath The Ascension welcomes, encourages and urges anyone who is concerned about any aspect of our safeguarding practice or provision to raise those concerns, as outlined in the Guidance below
+The Ascension Church welcomes, encourages and urges anyone who is concerned about any aspect of our safeguarding practice or provision to raise those concerns, as outlined in the Guidance below

-Haywards Heath The Ascension welcomes, encourages and urges anyone who is concerned about the safety and welfare of a child or adult to report those concerns as outlined in the Guidance below, and in accordance with the Guidance found in the section of the Diocesan Safeguarding Website, entitled ‘What Do I Do If?’
+The Ascension Church welcomes, encourages and urges anyone who is concerned about the safety and welfare of a child or adult to report those concerns as outlined in the Guidance below, and in accordance with the Guidance found in the section of the Diocesan Website under Safeguarding, then Advice & Getting Help.

-Haywards Heath The Ascension undertakes to treat all such concerns seriously, as outlined in the Guidance below
+The Ascension Church undertakes to treat all such concerns seriously, as outlined in the Guidance below

-Haywards Heath The Ascension guarantees that no-one who raises any concern in good faith, even if those concerns are ultimately found to be unfounded, will face any adverse consequences whatsoever.
+The Ascension Church guarantees that no-one who raises any concern in good faith, even if those concerns are ultimately found to be unfounded, will face any adverse consequences whatsoever.

 Guidance: